 While the pants were not the focus of this lawsuit, they do appear in it, much as their ghostly form will continue to haunt Pearson for some time.
 Pearson alleged that by refusing to appoint him to another term, defendants had violated his rights to free speech, equal protection and due process of law (among other things).
 He had a long list of demands, including reinstatement and, of course, not less than $1 million in damages per defendant.
 Again, no, the court ruled.

-Pearson's free-speech claims involved allegations that he was fired for trying to reform the Office of Administrative Hearings, where he worked.
-Pearson's initial term began on May 2, 2005, and by June 20 he had already drafted and circulated a 19-page memo full of complaints.
-(Like I always say, there's no better way to get settled in a new job than to circulate a memo extensively criticizing what everybody has been doing.)
+Pearson’s free-speech claims involved allegations that he was fired for trying to reform the Office of Administrative Hearings, where he worked.
+Pearson’s initial term began on May 2, 2005, and by June 20 he had already drafted and circulated a 19-page memo full of complaints.
+(Like I always say, there’s no better way to get settled in a new job than to circulate a memo extensively criticizing what everybody’s been doing.)
 Within another month, he had taken his complaint to a supervising commission, and a week later, he wrote the mayor.
-In that letter he further endeared himself to the boss by telling the mayor that Chief Judge Butler had "deeply rooted character, judgment and ethical deficiencies," "corrupt ethics, demonstrably poor judgment and failed leadership," had led a "gangsta effort" to intimidate him and engaged in other "astoundingly inappropriate conduct."
+In that letter he further endeared himself to the boss by telling the mayor that Chief Judge Butler had “deeply rooted character, judgment and ethical deficiencies,” “corrupt ethics, demonstrably poor judgment and failed leadership,” had led a “gangsta effort” to intimidate him and engaged in other “astoundingly inappropriate conduct.”
 Pearson had been employed for about nine weeks at this point.

 Remarkably, when Pearson asked to be appointed to a full ten-year term a few months later, Chief Judge Butler said he did not oppose the appointment.
-(He did suggest that Pearson might want to buff up his "teamwork" skills a bit.)
-On March 8, 2007, Butler confirmed the recommendation, and the next day, Pearson graciously sent a group email to his coworkers encouraging them to "compile a record" that would "make it difficult for CJ Butler to knife [them]."
+(He did suggest Pearson might want to buff up his “teamwork” skills a bit.)
+On March 8, 2007, Butler confirmed the recommendation, and the next day, Pearson graciously sent a group email to his coworkers encouraging them to “compile a record” that would “make it difficult for CJ Butler to knife [them].”